Skip to main content

 *The authorized use of PAXLOVID isn’t limited to unvaccinated people, but all people who participated in the clinical trial were unvaccinated.

 Participants all had at least one of these high-risk factors: diabetes, overweight (BMI >25), chronic lung disease (including asthma), chronic kidney disease, current smoker, a disease or treatment that causes a weakened immune system, heart disease, high blood pressure, sickle cell disease, neurodevelopmental disorders, active cancer, medically related technological dependence, or were 60 years of age and older.
-Based on the latest guidance, some of this high-risk inclusion criteria may differ from the CDC’s list of high-risk factors (ie, the CDC defines high risk as 50+).
-PAXLOVID is authorized for emergency use in patients at high risk for severe COVID-19 as defined by the CDC.
+Based on the latest guidance, some of this high-risk inclusion criteria may differ from the CDC’s list of high-risk factors (eg, the CDC defines high risk as 50+).

 Important Safety Information